Ops Command Center v3.2.1

 Article Content

-The difference isn’t semantic.
-It’s the difference between a one-off answer and a system that compounds value.
-Between requiring expertise every time versus embedding expertise once.
-Between fragile prompts and durable architecture.
+The difference matters: a one-off answer vs. a system that compounds.
+Requiring expertise every time vs. embedding it once.
+Fragile prompts vs. durable architecture.

 The Five-Layer Framework